survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 }
 ```

-Furthermore each loader definition can be expanded further as shown later in this chapter.
-The above example can be split up while keeping it equivalent.
+Based on the right to left rule, the example can be split up while keeping it equivalent:

 ```javascript
 {